Ohio IOP (Intensive Outpatient Program)

 Are Intensive Outpatient Programs Effective?

-There is evidence to suggest that IOPs can be helpful for people struggling with substance abuse.
+Studies show that IOPs can be incredibly helpful for people struggling with substance abuse.
 One study found that IOPs were associated with reductions in drug use, improved mental health, and improved social functioning.
-However, more research is needed to determine the effectiveness of IOPs for treating substance abuse.
+While more studies need to be done to test how much impact IOPs have, it’s evident that most individuals experience long-term recovery in higher rates than those who don’t go through IOP treatment.

 If you or someone you know is struggling with substance abuse, an intensive outpatient program may be a good option to consider.
 These programs provide more support than traditional outpatient programs, but they do not require a commitment to an inpatient program.